Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: PROPOSED METHODS

 \subsection{Network Architectures}

-Our method is not tied to a particular network design, as the proposed UDA strategies are broadly applicable across different model architectures, and the employed VFMs are likewise not restricted to a specific type.
-Since both ResNet-based architectures~\cite{lopes2023cross} and Transformer-based architectures~\cite{bhattacharjee2023vision} have been widely studied in prior studies, we primarily evaluate two representative backbones: DeepLab-V2 with ResNet-101 and SegFormer with MiT-B5.
-To further investigate the impact of model size, we also evaluate smaller SegFormer variants, including MiT-B0, MiT-B1, and MiT-B2.
-For Transformer-based models, we adopt the DAFormer decoder head~\cite{hoyer2022daformer}, instantiated in parallel for each task.
-For ResNet-based models, we found that directly using the original DeepLab-V2 decoder head led to suboptimal results; therefore, we modify its design to more closely resemble the DAFormer decoder structure.
-The details on VFMs are in the Implementation Details (Section IV.A).
+Our method is not tied to a particular network design, as the proposed UDA strategies are broadly applicable across model architectures, and the employed VFMs are likewise not restricted to a specific type.
+Since both ResNet-based architectures~\cite{lopes2023cross} and Transformer-based architectures~\cite{bhattacharjee2023vision} have been widely studied in prior studies, we evaluate two representative backbones: DeepLab-V2 with ResNet-101 and SegFormer with MiT-B5, along with smaller SegFormer variants (MiT-B0, MiT-B1, MiT-B2) to investigate the impact of model size.
+For Transformer-based models, we adopt the DAFormer decoder head~\cite{hoyer2022daformer}, instantiated in parallel for each task, \niluthpol{allowing additional tasks to be incorporated by simply attaching extra decoder heads as demonstrated by our three-task experiment in Sec.~\ref{sec:three_task}}.
+For ResNet-based models, we found that directly using original DeepLab-V2 decoder head led to suboptimal results; therefore, we modify it to more closely resemble the DAFormer decoder structure.

-While there have been extensions to DAFormer such as HRDA~\cite{hoyer2022hrda} and MIC~\cite{hoyer2023mic}, we use the original DAFormer backbone as these extensions have computationally expensive inference unsuitable for the low-latency demands of robotics.
-Our approach prioritizes a practical balance between UDA performance and real-time deployment constraints.
+While there have been extensions to DAFormer such as HRDA~\cite{hoyer2022hrda} and MIC~\cite{hoyer2023mic}, we use the original DAFormer backbone as these extensions have computationally expensive inference, unsuitable for the low-latency demands of robotics.
+Our approach prioritizes a practical balance between UDA performance and real-time deployment.